Battle of Villagarcia: Battle

 On the evening of 10 April 1811, General Cotton climbed the steeple of a church in Bienvenida.
-He knew that the French were occupying Llerena and saw that there were considerable numbers of French cavalry five miles closer to him near the village of Villagarcia.
+He knew that the French were occupying Llerena and saw that there were considerable numbers of cavalry five miles closer to him near the village of Villagarcia.
 Cotton decided that he should attempt to trap the French cavalry with his superior forces.
 During the night he despatched Ponsonby with the 12th and 14th Light Dragoons to probe the Villagarcia area, whilst Le Marchant was sent on a circuitous march to get on the French left flank and, it was hoped, cut off their retreat.
 Slade was also instructed to concentrate his brigade on Bienvenida, though he seems to have been tardy in moving.
 Cotton retained the 16th Light Dragoons as a reserve.
 At some time during the night Cotton realised that Ponsonby's force might alert the French before Le Marchant was within striking distance and despatched an aide-de-camp with orders to halt the light cavalry; unfortunately the order arrived too late.

 Two squadrons of the British light cavalry had forced the French vedettes out of the village of Villagarcia but, around dawn, had run into the full force of the French cavalry and were then chased back.
 Ponsonby subsequently found his two regiments faced by the three strong regiments under Lallemand and had to make a controlled withdrawal whilst skirmishing against heavy odds.